Optimal estimation in private distributed functional data analysis

 \subsection{List of contributions}

-In this paper, we study functional mean estimation and VCM estimation in a distributed setting, under FDP constraints.
-A building block is the estimation under CDP constraints, of independent interest.
-Through the lens of minimax theory, we quantify the fundamental costs of different privacy notions in different problems, detailing in \Cref{table_summary_minimax}.
+We propose a novel framework to study distributed functional data under a hierarchical differential privacy constraint, using two canonical problems (functional mean and VCM estimation) as examples, and the non-distributed CDP counterpart as an intermediate result - of independent interest.
+This framework builds a rigorous platform to study wide-ranging applications with timely needs.
+For instance, in response to HIPAA \citep{HHS_HIPAA_Privacy_Rule_2025}, collecting sensitive healthcare data should be subject to privacy constraints.
+Our framework is ideal for scenarios where data are collected from patients across different hospitals \citep[e.g.][]{li2020multi}, or for joint projects across different nations \citep[e.g.][]{azizi2023comparison}.

-All the results collected in \Cref{table_summary_minimax} are achieved by deriving minimax lower bounds and developing efficient algorithms with matching upper bounds, up to poly-logarithmic factors.
-These results can be regarded as
+Within this framework, we propose a novel variant of the Gaussian mechanism (\Cref{section_mean_cdp_gaussian}), namely the anisotropic Gaussian mechanism, tailored for the inherent feature of functional data.
+Compared to the standard Gaussian mechanism, we demonstrate that our mechanism achieves the same privacy guarantees with substantially less loss of accuracy for functional data.
+Built upon this mechanism, we propose mini-batch gradient descents based algorithms adhering to DP constraints, supported by both theoretical (Sections \ref{section_mean_cdp}, \ref{section_mean_fdp} and \ref{section_vcm_fdp}) and numerical (\Cref{section_numerical}) guarantees.

-where the sparse and dense regimes are determined by $m$, the sampling frequency at each function.
-This general structure echoes both the existing literature in FDA \citep[e.g.][]{cai2011optimal,zhang2016from} and DP \citep[e.g.][]{cai2021cost,cai2023score,cai2024optimal}, where the sparse-dense and the private-non-private transitions are, mostly if not all the time, studied separately.
-In our paper, the presence of both transitions incurs additional interplay of FDA and DP, leading to a more complex transition phenomenon with four different transition boundaries, as illustrated in \Cref{fig_phase_transition}.
-This sheds light on a deeper understanding of the cost of privacy.
-For instance, as discussed in Section \ref{section_mean_cdp_low}, the sparse-dense transition boundaries are different with and without privacy.
+We further justify the minimax optimality of our proposed methods, by deriving matching lower bounds.
+The upper and lower bounds together, quantify the fundamental costs of different privacy notions, summarised in \Cref{table_summary_minimax}.
+This opens the door for decision makers to make informed decisions on which privacy notions to implement in practice.

-In addition to our contributions on this novel framework with various phase transition phenomena, below we summarise a few other contributions of this paper. \begin{itemize} \item As for the upper bounds, a byproduct of our study is a variant of the Gaussian mechanism, adding heterogeneous entry-wise noise, as described in Lemma \ref{l_gaussian_mechanism}.
-Compared to the standard Gaussian mechanism which perturbs using isotropic multivariate Gaussian noise, we show that our mechanism is, with the same privacy guarantees but with a significantly smaller amount of added noise, when the output of interest possesses entry-wise decay rates.
-Such a mechanism is novel in the DP literature and holds independent interest.
+At a high level, all the results collected in \Cref{table_summary_minimax} can be regarded as where the sparse and dense regimes are determined by $m$, the sampling frequency.
+This general structure echoes both the existing literature in FDA \citep[e.g.][]{cai2011optimal,zhang2016from} and DP \citep[e.g.][]{cai2021cost,cai2023score,cai2024optimal}, where the sparse-dense and the private-non-private transitions are mostly studied separately.
+The presence of both transitions incurs additional interplay of FDA and DP, leading to a more complex transition phenomenon with four different transition boundaries; see \Cref{fig_phase_transition}.